Zgoly/robloof/README.md

 ## ➕ Additional info
 - Language used to write the program - [AutoHotKey](https://www.autohotkey.com/).
-- Program where I made icon for the program - [Inkscape](https://inkscape.org/). *I made this icon in about 30 seconds lol*
+- Program where I made icon for the program - [Inkscape](https://inkscape.org/).